MCArth/csv2ris/README.md

 <br>
 <br>

-Expected usage is "python csv2ris.py -i <yourInputFileName>.csv".
+Expected usage is "python csv2ris.py -i yourInputFileName.csv".
 For example, "python csv2ris.py -i Example.csv".
 Also note csv2ris.py should be located in the same folder as your csv file.

 **Some things to keep in mind:**